nealrichardson/httptest/inst/doc/httptest.md

 Mock file paths also have an extension appended because in an HTTP API, a "directory" itself is a resource.
 The extension allows distinguishing directories and files in the file system.
 That is, a mocked `GET("http://example.com/api/")` may read a
 "example.com/api.json" file, while
-`GET("http://example.com/api/object1/")` reads "example.com/api/object1.json".
+`GET("http://example.com/api/object1/")` reads "example.com/api/object1.json".^[The Twitter API is interesting in that it does appear to include a .json "file extension" in its endpoints, but `httptest` does not inspect URLs for this, hence the double ".json" in these examples.]
 The extension also gives information on content type.
 Two extensions are currently supported: (1) .json and (2) .R.
 JSON mocks can be stored in .json files, and when they are loaded by `with_mock_API`, relevant request metadata (headers, status code, etc.) are inferred.
 If your API doesn't